Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 An Insight Into a Fight in Progress

-Dogs that are removed too soon from their litter, refrain from learning this very important lesson.
-These young dogs may play too rough causing pain when they playfully bite their owners or other dogs.
+Dogs that are removed too soon from their litter may have failed to incorporate this very important lesson.
+These young dogs may play rough, causing pain when they playfully bite their owners or other dogs.
 However, they can be quickly taught that this is not acceptable behavior by using the same method its litter mates should have used: a sharp "ouch" followed by an abrupt "game over."
 The dog will quickly learn its lesson.